 If you are interested in joining the SCAN Study, please answer a few questions in the form below to find out if you are eligible.
-Your responses are voluntary and confidential.
+Your responses are voluntary and private.
 If you have any questions, please check our FAQ page for frequently asked questions and answers or please contact our team on our Contact Us page.

 If you are an FSM essential worker, please do not fill out the survey below.
 You will be invited to our study via email.

 Please note that due to delays with USPS, we expect to receive your dried blood spot card 2 – 4 weeks after you mail it to back us.
 We will send your results to you shortly afterwards.
 You will receive an automated email with a secure link to your results when they are ready.